Frank Paschek

-Frank Paschek (born 25 June 1956 in Bad Doberan, Bezirk Rostock) is a retired East German long jumper.
+Frank Paschek (born 25 June 1956) is a retired East German long jumper.

-He won the silver medal for East Germany at the 1980 Summer Olympics held in Moscow, Soviet Union.
+He was born in Bad Doberan, Bezirk Rostock, and won a silver medal for East Germany at the 1980 Summer Olympics held in Moscow, Soviet Union.

 His personal best jump was 8.36 metres, achieved in May 1980 in Berlin.
 This ranks him fourth among German long jumpers, behind Lutz Dombrowski, Christian Reif and Sebastian Bayer.